-There are thousands of stunning free stock photos for you to use in your websites and projects – many of them without attribution.
+There are thousands of fantastic free stock photos for you to use on your websites and projects – though many of them are without attribution.

 We've collected our pick of the best free stock photo sites to help you find the pictures you need.
 All the images on these sites are free to use for personal, editorial or commercial purposes (and are great paired with our pick of the best free photo editors), but there are still a couple of restrictions to bear in mind.

 The main limitations apply to photos of identifiable people, trademarked products and privately owned property (not only people’s homes but also some landmarks).
 Getty Images has an excellent guide to intellectual property (opens in new tab), which is worth checking out before you get started.

 But keep in mind that many of these sites take contributions from amateur photographers who might not be fully aware of the rules surrounding model releases (opens in new tab) for photos of people, and may not have asked their subjects to sign a waiver.
 If you're not sure, it's best to contact the site directly.

 Back in October 2020, Adobe made over 70,000 stock photos, videos, illustrations and templates available free for personal, business and creative use.
 Its aim, according to a blog post (opens in new tab), is to "make the means to create accessible images to all".

 The photos are consistently high quality, and artists are paid for their contributions.
 There's an excellent selection of filters that you can use to find exactly the right stock photo, and you can even upload an existing image to find similar pictures.

 Most photos are covered by Adobe's standard license terms (opens in new tab), which are very permissive and only prevent you from distributing the files themselves, creating products where the value is associated with the photo itself (such as a stock photo printed on a poster) and transferring the license to more than one employer or client.